sjelfull/Craft-CacheWarmer/README.md

 The plugin uses Guzzle to fire off a batch of x requests to the urls of entries fetched from sections specified in the plugin settings.

+## Future plans

+- Add locale support (currently hardcoded to *en*)
+- Incorporate Cache Clear (need to check with Jason first)
+- Support cache warming of single entries when they are updated

 ## License

 [MIT](http://opensource.org/licenses/mit-license.php)